The Huffencooper Guide to New Orleans

 Rampart Food Store is the official name of what most people know as “the orange store,” just north of Esplanade on Rampart Street.
 Excellent fried oyster & shrimp po’boys and also a great place for Chinese, in the back of a sketchy looking convenience store.
 If you’re nursing a bit of a hangover, Cinnamon highly suggests the Yaka-Mein.
 A BIG quart of ramen noodles with hard boiled egg, some veggies, and bits of meat (which may vary).
 The cheapest hangover cure you can encounter.

 St. Roch Market isn’t quite as much of a market as we would have liked.
 They have a small selection of produce and packaged goods, but it's mostly a great place for small food businesses to get space to sell without as much overhead as having their own location.
-Eat the oysters here!!!!
-Seriously, they are the best NOLA oysters we’ve had, and we’ve had a ton.
+Eat the oysters here!
+Seriously, they are some of the best NOLA oysters we’ve had, and we’ve had a ton.
 Flirt a little with the shucker and he may even throw you an extra.

 We had a lovely and filling brunch at Elizabeth’s; make sure to get some praline bacon.

-We have not yet been to The Three Muses on Frenchmen Street, but it comes highly recommended.
+We still have not yet been to The Three Muses on Frenchmen Street, but it comes highly recommended.
 Hopefully we’ll check it out one of these times.

 Garden District, Uptown & Irish Channel: